Animal Collisions and Motor Insurance: A Growing Risk for Australian Businesses

 motor insurance

 Recent data from NRMA Insurance shows a sharp increase in wildlife-related incidents, with over 12,000 claims recorded in a single year and a significant spike in recent periods.
+Even more telling, kangaroos account for the overwhelming majority of collisions, particularly in regional and semi-rural areas.

-Yet the impact can be significant:
+In reality, the impact can be significant:

 • Vehicles written off or out of action for extended periods

-• Supply chain or service delivery disruption
+• Disruption to supply chains or service delivery

-• Potential safety implications for drivers
+• Safety implications for drivers

 • Policy type (comprehensive vs third party)

-• Excess structures
+• Excess levels and structures

 • Hire car or downtime provisions